robang74/tinycore-editor/README.txt

     is not what you want, simple delete that file.
 You can also change the tarball content using host keys of your own choice.

+18. There is an adavantage using the ISO/USB image with VirtualBox: at the boot the shared folder named 'Shared' will be mounted in /mnt/sf_Shared

 ###############################################################################
 			USEFULL LINKS TO VISIT
 ###############################################################################